 Kim grew up in the wonderful world of coastal California, and there she met her soul mate Bob.
 Together they began a journey in search of their shared dream of a country homestead.
 But no matter

-where Kim has found herself from the beautiful mid-coast of California, to a wild river valley in Oregon and finally to the far coast of Maine where they have settled on 140acres of fields and
+where Kim has found herself from the beautiful mid-coast of California, to a wild river valley in Oregon and finally to the far coast of Maine where they have been settled on 140 acres of fields and

-forest, in a home powered by the sun, her paintings have continued to reflect her surroundings as well as the detailed worlds of her imagination.
+forest, in a home powered by the sun for the last twenty years, her paintings have continued to reflect her surroundings as well as the detailed worlds of her imagination.

-She has also been putting her ideas into words, complimenting her artwork in books on the joys and lessons of sharing her cottage world with cats, on the importance of friends and in the verses of
+Kim began putting her ideas into words, complimenting her artwork in books, on the joys and lessons of sharing her cottage world with cats in Cottage Cats, My

 Companions on the Path to Joy, on the importance of friends in Glad You're My Friend, and in the verses of a set of ABC flash cards that

 she illustrated in her new tissue paper collage style.

 Kim has now come full circle, fulfilling her initial desire to illustrate children's books with - Princess Sophie and the Six Swans, A Tale from the Brothers Grimm - both retold and illustrated by Kim was released in

 March 2017.
 Also with Wisdom Tales Press, Princess Rosie's Rainbows, illustrated by Kim and written by the indomitable Bette Killion in her 90th year, published in October 2015.